kura-labs-org/3_TIER_ASGMT/README.md

 <br>
 4. Run the following commands to update the EC2 package list:
 ```
+sudo apt update
 ```
+Now the following command to upgrade all the packages to their latest versions:
 ```
+sudo apt upgrade
 ```

 5. Nginx will now be installed on EC2 by the following command: